jperryhouts/Tangler/docs/ABOUT.md

 ## Results

 The animation below demonstrates the algorithm's effictiveness against some stock video footage.
-The algorithm is able to convert about 15
+The algorithm is able to convert about 15 frames per second.
+The video below is running at 30 frames per second (approximately equivalent to dropping every other frame).
--------------------------ther case.

 https://user-images.githubusercontent.com/6118266/123179136-930b0a80-d43d-11eb-972a-e515f7eef12d.mp4